Whereas 2013 had a short list of 45 songs, 2014 was closer to 35 although not the struggle to find 30 as was the case in

 MIDGE URE Dark, Dark Night

 While the romantically uptempo ‘Become’ was inevitably the focal point of MIDGE URE’s ‘Fragile’ album, there were other songs that were easily its equal.
 The most notable of these was ‘Dark, Dark Night’, an online collaboration with MOBY.
-Though derived from ‘Rockets’ on MOBY’s ‘Destroyed’ opus, Ure’s contribution exploited the original’s rich symphonic string sounds and chilled vibes.
-Building to an amazing climax with melodic screeches and a tremendous guitar solo from Ure, the follically challenged pairing were a partnership made in heaven.
+Though derived from ‘Rockets’ on MOBY’s ‘Destroyed’ opus, Ure exploited the original’s rich symphonic string sounds and chilled vibes.
+Building to an amazing climax with melodic screeches and a tremendous guitar solo from Ure, this was a partnership made in heaven.

 Available on the album ‘Fragile’ via Hypertension Music

 VILE ELECTRODES Pandora’s Box

 VILE ELECTRODES capitalised on their profile from supporting OMD’s German tour in 2013 by snaring prestigious Schallwelle Awards for Best International Act and Best International Album for their debut ‘The future through a lens’.
 ‘Pandora’s Box’ was an excellent previously unreleased song full of wobbling analogue vigour that initially came with the lavish ‘Pack Of Wolves’ three CD package and set the scene for a much anticipated follow-up long player.

 Available on the download EP ‘Empire Of Wolves’ via http://vileelectrodes.bandcamp.com/